 About Poetry South

-In 2016, Poetry South's longtime editor, John Zheng, asked The W to take over the magazine, starting with Issue 8.
+In 2016, Poetry South's former editor, John Zheng, asked The W to take over the magazine, starting with Issue 8.
 John continues to edit Valley Voices and the Journal of Ethnic American Literature and remains on the masthead as Contributing & Advisory Editor along with Angela Ball, Carolyn Elkins, and Ted Haddin.